dapplets/tipping-dapplet/README.md

 Done, your Twitter account is now linked to your Near.testnet account.

-Now you can delete the name of your NEAR wallet from Twitter profile username.
+**⚠ Now you can delete the name of your NEAR wallet from Twitter profile username.**

 ## Accepting donated tokens